Why Flamingos Aren't Born With Their Iconic Pink Color

 The relationship between diet and coloration becomes evident when observing flamingos in different habitats.
 Those residing in environments with abundant carotenoid-rich food sources display more vibrant coloration than those with less diverse food options.
 This direct correlation between diet and appearance represents nature’s most visible example of how nutrition affects physical characteristics.

 Carotenoids are organic pigments produced by plants and algae, which flamingos ingest through their food.
-These pigments include beta-carotene, canthaxanthin, and astaxanthin, which are responsible for flamingo feathers' pink, red, and orange hues.
+These pigments include beta-carotene, canthaxanthin, and astaxanthin, responsible for flamingo feathers’ pink, red, and orange hues.
 Unable to synthesize these compounds independently, flamingos depend entirely on dietary sources for their characteristic coloration.

 These pigments serve multiple biological functions beyond mere coloration.
 Carotenoids act as antioxidants, supporting immune function and overall health.
 The concentration of these compounds in a flamingo’s system affects their appearance.
 It may signal their physiological condition to potential mates, creating an evolutionary advantage for individuals capable of efficiently processing these beneficial compounds.